Xbox-QuAIL/xbox-quail.github.io/research/weak_sup.md

  ![]({{ site.url }}{{ site.baseurl }}/images/respic/weak_sup/methodClip.png){: style="width: 600px; float: center;margin-right: 30px; border: 10px"}
 </p>

 ### Results and Applications:

 <div style="text-align: justify">

 The proposed methodology, when applied to detect first-person player clipping/collision bugs in the expansive Giantmap game world, showcased substantial effectiveness, improving over a strong supervised baseline and capturing enough signal to outperform low-labeled supervised settings.
-It also demonstrated adaptability across various visual bugs, suggesting its broad applicability in curating datasets for numerous image and video tasks within video games beyond just visual bugs.
+Our pipeline's flexiblity allows it to be adapted across various visual bugs, and suggests its broad applicability in curating datasets for numerous image and video tasks within video games beyond just visual bugs.

 Our findings harness the potential of large-pretrained visual models to enhance our training data.
 Our approach allows for the injection of priors through prompting, both geometric and text-based.
 A significant advantage of promptable filtering is its simplicity, making it accessible for non-ML professionals, allowing them to integrate their expert knowledge into the self-supervised objective.
 </div>